famousj/gentle-gall-intro/cards.md

 ## Exercises

-A lightswitch is usually connected to a lightbulb somewhere.
-So let's connect our `%lightswitch` agent to our `%lightbulb` agent.

-Last time we added a `%toggle` task to our `%lightswitch`.
-Now on top of updating the `%lightswitch` state, return a card to tell the `%lightbulb` agent to turn itself off or on.
+Currently the `%lightswitch` agent updates the counter when you do poke it with `%toggle`.

+Let's change this to instead be done via a poke.
+So:

+1. Add a poke task to increment the counter.

+1. Then, in the `%toggle` handler code, return a card to poke `%lightswitch` and update the counter.

-One solution can be found here: [here](code/answers/lightswitch-poke.hoon).
+One solution can be found here: [here](code/answers/lightswitch-cards.hoon).

 [< on-poke](on-poke.md) |